 Spontaneity In Design & Telling Stories

 I recently listened to a TEDx Talk about the importance of procrastination and how it fuels creativity.
-In the podcast, I got interested in the polar concept of Planning and Spontaneity.
+The podcast got me interested in the difference between being a planner and being spontaneous.

 I'm a planner.
 From the moment I wake up until the moment I go to bed, I plan how my day is going to be: listing down all my tasks, preparing all my things.
 These give me less decision fatigue, especially in dealing with the smaller chores.